sab110/Classification-Task-Diabetics/README.md

-### README.md

 # Classification Task: Predicting Diabetes Risk

 ## Overview

-This project demonstrates the use of various machine learning models to predict whether an individual is at risk of diabetes based on health metrics.
-The dataset used is the **Pima Indians Diabetes Dataset**, which contains data on key health indicators.
+This project demonstrates the use of machine learning models to predict whether an individual is at risk of diabetes based on key health indicators.
+By following this tutorial, you will learn how to preprocess data, build predictive models, and evaluate their performance using standard metrics.
+The dataset used is the **Pima Indians Diabetes Dataset**, sourced from the UCI Machine Learning Repository.

 ---

-## Objective
+## Objectives

-The goal of this project is to:
+The primary objectives of this project are to:
-1. Preprocess and explore the dataset to identify important patterns and relationships.
+1. Preprocess and explore the dataset to identify patterns and relationships.
-2. Build and evaluate machine learning models including:
+2. Build and evaluate predictive models using:
-   - Logistic Regression
+   - **Logistic Regression**
-   - Random Forest
+   - **Random Forest**
-   - Support Vector Machine (SVM)
+   - **Support Vector Machine (SVM)**
-3. Compare model performance using evaluation metrics such as:
+3. Understand model performance using metrics such as:
    - Accuracy
    - Precision
    - Recall
    - F1-Score
    - AUC (Area Under the ROC Curve)
+4. Gain insights into the strengths and limitations of each model.

 ---